 - 94.1 Rules for Women's Ice Hockey The following rules are to be used for women's ice hockey competition: - 94.2 Body Checking Body checking is not permitted in any area of the ice.
 Body checking occurs when a player attempts to gain possession of the puck by separating the puck carrier with a distinct and definable moment of impact using overt (blatant) hip, shoulder, arm or torso action.

-PENALTY-A minor, major or disqualification, at the discretion of the referee.
+PENALTY-A minor, major and game misconduct or major and disqualification, at the discretion of the referee.